-There are several versions about its origins, but none exact like the historical documents about the origin of its people.
-Also its origins were destroyed when the Burmese army razed and sacked the capital Ayuddhaya taking it to ruins and thereby destroying a lot about the history of the people.
+There are several versions of its origins, but none exactly like the historical documents about the origin of its people.
+Also, its origins were destroyed when the Burmese army razed and sacked the capital Ayuddhaya taking it to ruins and thereby destroying a lot of the history of the people.

 The two most accepted by most Muay Thai Masters (Ajarns) and also by several Thai historians are the following:

 According to the first version, the origin of the Thai people is the province of Yunnam, on the banks of the Yangtze River in Central China.
 Many generations ago they migrated from China to what is now Thailand in search of freedom and fertile land for agriculture.